ksuderman/galaxy-k8s-action-example-1/README.md

-# Example of using the galaxy-k8s-action with ABM
+# Example 1 of using the galaxy-k8s-action with ABM

 This is an example repository showing how to use the [galaxy-k8s-action](https://github.com/ksuderman/galaxy-k8s-action), used for installing Galaxy onto Kubernetes, with [abm](https://github.com/galaxyproject/gxabm) used to run Galaxy workflows.

 This example defines all of the `abm` configuration in the workflow.
-See [this repository]() for an exmple of using `galaxy-k8s-action` with `abm` using configuration files included in the repository.
+See [this repository](https://github.com/ksuderman/galaxy-k8s-action-example-2) for an exmple of using `galaxy-k8s-action` with `abm` using configuration files included in the repository.

 ## Example workflow
 ```yaml